AmberELEC/website/docs/System-Super-Nintendo-Entertainment-System.md

 You may be able to find SatData that various people have created in various places online, but the easiest way to get a SatData setup that you like is to create your own.
 There's a tool called [SatellaWave](https://github.com/LuigiBlood/sat_wave/releases) (Windows only, but can probably be run using Wine) that you can use to generate your own SatData.

 A YouTuber named Cabbusses has created a four part tutorial series on using SatellaWave.
 There are three videos that are really helpful for learning how to use it.
-One covers the [basic how-to, NPCs, and joke items](https://www.youtube.com/watch?v=fIrTMKovOvo), one covers [in-game shops and game downloads](https://www.youtube.com/watch?v=fIrTMKovOvo), and the last one covers [event plazas](https://www.youtube.com/watch?v=86FVdy-NPj8).
+One covers the [basic how-to, NPCs, joke items, and time channels](https://www.youtube.com/watch?v=fIrTMKovOvo), one covers [in-game shops and game downloads](https://www.youtube.com/watch?v=fIrTMKovOvo), and the last one covers [event plazas](https://www.youtube.com/watch?v=86FVdy-NPj8).

 Once you run an export, simply place the `.bin` files that are generated in the `/bin/satellaview` folder alongside your roms, and you should be good to go.